AyrA/opb/README.md

 The TOR network download seems to be more stable as of now.
 Using normal Connections did terminate the download almost always for me.
+An easy way to use TOR without messing with your proxy settings is the [TOR Browser](https://www.torproject.org/projects/torbrowser.html.en).

 ## CLI

-This Application can be started from the terminal
+This Application can be used from the terminal

     OPB.EXE /I <file> | [/H] /S <term>